-In May 2014, the FASB and the International Accounting Standards Board (IASB) jointly issued a revenue recognition standard that will supersede the revenue recognition requirements within Accounting Standards Codification (ASC) Topic 605, "Revenue Recognition," and most industry-specific guidance under the Codification through ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
+In May 2014, the FASB and the International Accounting Standards Board (IASB) jointly issued a revenue recognition standard that will supersede the revenue recognition requirements within Accounting Standards Codification Topic 605, "Revenue Recognition," and most industry-specific guidance under the Codification through ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
 The purpose of the new guidance is to create a consistent framework for revenue recognition.
 The guidance clarifies how to measure and recognize revenue arising from customer contracts to depict the transfer of goods or services in an amount that reflects the consideration the entity expects to receive.
-The new guidance must be adopted using either a full retrospective approach or a modified retrospective approach.
-For public entities reporting under

-GAAP, the new guidance is effective for periods beginning after December 15, 2016.
+In August 2015, the FASB issued amendments to defer the effective date of ASU No. 2014-09 to reporting periods beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019 through ASU No. 2015-14, "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date."
+Early adoption is permitted for reporting periods beginning after December 15, 2016.
 The Company is in the process of evaluating the application and impact of the new guidance on the Company's financial position, results of operations and liquidity.